yiisoft/yii-core/docs/guide/runtime-logging.md

 ## Performance Profiling <span id="performance-profiling"></span>

 Performance profiling is a special type of message logging that is used to measure the time taken by certain code blocks and find out what are the performance bottlenecks.
-For example, the [[yii\db\Command]] class uses performance profiling to find out the time taken by each DB query.
+For example, the [[Yiisoft\Db\Command]] class uses performance profiling to find out the time taken by each DB query.

 To use performance profiling, first identify the code blocks that need to be profiled.
 Then enclose each